KeyboardKit/KeyboardKit/README.md

 ### Keyboard actions

-`KeyboardKit` comes with support for the following keyboard actions:
+`KeyboardKit` comes with the following keyboard actions:

 * `none`- used as empty placeholders
 * `backspace` - sends a backspace to the text proxy